istio/enhancements/features/auto_mtls.md

 **Bugs**

-- [ ] Feature has no known major issues.
+- [X] Feature has no known major issues.

 **Approvals**

-- [ ] The appropriate work group(s) have reviewed and approved promotion of the feature.
+- [X] The appropriate work group(s) have reviewed and approved promotion of the [feature](https://docs.google.com/document/d/1cU4TFqYdir1luUN4gf3mTvujb4LugNLhcNffOluQyns/edit?disco=AAAALq26fXg&ts=60467f2f&usp_dm=true&resourcekey=0-tIc8kq3LHGokG4FHfXJ5CQ).
 - [ ] The supportability review panel has reviewed promotion of the feature.
+TODO: WIP.
-- [ ] The TOC has reviewed and approved promotion of the feature as part of the road map for a release.
+- [X] The TOC has reviewed and approved promotion of the feature as part of the road map for a release.

 ---